khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 {:.center}
 ![Two factor auth flow](/images/rails_2fa/2fa_flow.png)

 We're only trying to build the simplest possible system here (it's litteraly "Baby's first two-factor auth") and yet things got suddenly a lot more complicated.
 In the grand tradition of Unix, let's sweep some of this complexity under the rug.

 Has an user lost their phone?
 Tough luck.
-We may send you a password reset link in a few weeks.
+We may send them a password reset link in a few weeks, if they complain loudly.

-## Plugging all of this in a Rails app
+## Integration this with Rails

 Now's the time to take everything that we learned and implement this into a Rails app.
-We're going to write a devise plugin to handle code sending and validation.
+We're using [devise](https://github.com/plataformatec/devise) to handle auth concerns so we'll have to write a plugin to integrate with them.
+But fear not!
+This is something relatively easy!

+### Writing a devise plugin

 <div class="bluebox">
 <p>